-So, there you are, preparing to pitch some A-list journalists and online influencers for your company.
-It’s a tough job, but someone’s gotta do it.
+Pitching influencers is a tough job, but someone’s gotta do it.

-As in we still meaning … you.
-And now you’re trying to come up with a way for your company to get featured.
-But maybe there’s a better way?
-If so, it could save you from the humiliation of pitching even when you know it won’t work.
+We as in you, that is.
+And now you’re coming up short with ideas on how to get A-list influencers to cover your brand.
+Maybe there’s another way?
+If so, it could save you from the humiliation of pitching even when you sort of know that it won’t work.

 The Nash Equilibrium

-Some of you might have seen the movie A Beautiful Mind, starring Russell Crowe.
+Some of you might have seen the movie A Beautiful Mind (2001), starring Russell Crowe.
 In that movie, if you saw it, you might remember this scene (scroll to 1:20):

-Let’s discuss the “Magic Middle”.
-What is that?
+Let’s talk about the “Magic Middle”.
+What does it mean?

 The Magic Middle Influencers

-This is not to say that A-list bloggers don’t have passion or ambition, but the Magic Middle bloggers keep at it without the incentives.
+This is not to say that A-list influencers don’t have passion or ambition, but the magic middle bloggers keep at it without the incentives.
 And that counts for something.
-Now, their audiences might not be all that large.
+Now, their influencers might not be all that large.
 Especially not compared to the A-listers and their online entourage.
-But how many endorsers does it really take for your company to do better on the bottom line?
+But how many influential brand ambassadors does it really take for your company to do significantly better?

-Traffic from passionate and relevant bloggers usually converts extremely well.
-Their community trusts them and when they send traffic your way, they do it out of passion, not for money or fame.
-And I bet, that these people, those who are passionate about their niche subjects, sharing and learning from each other in a circle based on trust and dialogue — these are the tastemakers of society.
+Traffic from passionate and relevant influencers usually converts extremely well.
+Their community trusts them and when they send traffic your way, they do it out of passion, rather than for money or fame.
+Such influencers tend to be passionate about their niche subjects, sharing and learning from each other in a circle based on trust and dialogue; they are the tastemakers of modern day society.

 And yes, it’s said that one in ten people tell the other nine how to vote, where to eat and what to buy.